Appraisal vs. Inspection: 4 Key Differences

 Key insights

-• Mortgage lenders typically require an appraisal before approval of a home loan.
+Mortgage lenders require an appraisal before approval of a home loan.

 What is a home appraisal?

-A home appraisal assesses the value of a property, and mortgage lenders use this information to determine the home loan amount a buyer may qualify for.
-According to the Federal Deposit Insurance Corporation, lenders rely on appraisals to determine the value of a property as well as vital financial factors like your down payment and interest rate.
+A home appraisal assesses a property’s value, and mortgage lenders use this information to determine the home loan amount a buyer may qualify for.
+According to the Federal Deposit Insurance Corporation, lenders rely on appraisals to determine the value of a property, as well as vital financial factors like your down payment and interest rate.

-The cost of an appraisal is usually rolled into your closing costs for the home loan.
+Buyers will be expected to pay for the home appraisal as part of their closing costs during the final stages of a property purchase.
 In 2022 and 2023, surveys by the National Association of Realtors (NAR) found the median cost of a home appraisal to be $500.

 » MORE: What does clear to close mean?